carlfranklin/LocalizationInBlazor/README.md

 5. NavMenu.razor
 6. SurveyPrompt.razor

-In a nutshell, we are going to add to all pages, the using statement `@using System.Globalization`, and inject the `IStringSerializer` and replace all the strings.
+In a nutshell, we are going to inject inject the `IStringSerializer` and replace all the strings in all components.

 Replace the content of all pages, as follows: